roadiz/roadiz/docs/index.rst

 ..
-Renzo documentation master file, created by Ambroise Maupate
+Roadiz documentation master file, created by Ambroise Maupate

 =================================
-Welcome to Renzo's documentation!
+Welcome to Roadiz's documentation!
 =================================

-Renzo is a polymorphic CMS based on a node system which can handle many type of services.
+Roadiz is a polymorphic CMS based on a node system which can handle many type of services.
 It’s based on *Symfony* components and *Doctrine ORM* for maximum performances and security.

 First contact